Microinsurance: Products

-Microinsurance delivery models
+Delivery models

 One of the greatest challenge for microinsurance is the actual delivery to clients.
 Methods and models for doing so vary depending on the organization, institution, and provider involved.
 As Dubby Mahalanobis states, one must be thorough and careful when making policies, otherwise microinsurance could do more harm than good.
-Tricky challenges In general, there are four main methods for offering microinsurance the partner-agent model, the provider-driven model, the full-service model, and the community-based model.
+In general, there are four main methods for offering microinsurance the partner-agent model, the provider-driven model, the full-service model, and the community-based model.
 Each of these models has their own advantages and disadvantages.